velipso/music-theory/docs/study.md

   * 3/4 rhythm
   * 3/2 rhythm (hemiola)
   * Polyrhythm
+  * How to write fills for transitions
+  * How to use toms
+  * What makes a good drum solo
 * Lead
   * Making a good melody
   * Using bends in a melody
   * Using non-diatonic notes in a melody
   * Creating lead instruments that sound like the human voice (formants)
+  * What makes a good guitar solo
+  * How does question/response work in melodies
 * Harmony
   * Making a good chord progression
   	* Minor